prebid/prebid.github.io/dev-docs/plugins/bc/bc-prebid-plugin-building-adapter.md

 `enablePrebidPlugin()`

 This is a synchronous call.
-This entry should return a value as described in the **Return Value** section below.
+This entry point should return a value as described in the **Return Value** section below.

 #### Return Value